 High-volume generic keywords bring a lot of traffic and are expensive.
 However, it’s a good way to find out what users search for when they click on your ad.
 Make sure to check the search terms report in Google Ads frequently.
 From there you can add the search terms to keywords directly in your campaign or add them to the negatives list to stop showing your ads on certain search terms.
 An example of common negative keywords for a restaurant is “recipes”, “shop”, or “delivery” (if you don’t do food delivery).

-Long tail keywords have small search volume but they offer a higher conversion rate and lower costs as compared to common keywords.
-For example, “Italian restaurant in Zurich” or “Quick lunch in Kreis 4 Zürich” are long tail keywords.
-However, keep in mind that focusing only on the long tail keywords may decrease your search volume.
+Long-tail keywords have a small search volume but they offer a higher conversion rate and lower costs as compared to common keywords.
+For example, “Italian restaurant in Zurich” or “Quick lunch in Kreis 4 Zürich” are long-tail keywords.
+However, keep in mind that focusing only on the long-tail keywords may decrease your search volume.

 Such keywords are usually cheaper and are more commonly used by guests, so they are more likely to bring more paying customers.

 Ideally, your ad text should include the keyword to make sure that the ad is relevant to the customer’s search.
 Highlight your advantages to persuade the user to click on your ad and book your business.
 You can mention the proximity to the main train station, free parking, or children-friendly facilities.
 It’s also important to use a relevant landing page as a final URL.
 Make sure the user lands on the page that relates to his/her search and contains a certain call-to-action such as “Download a menu” or “Book a table”.
 Below you can see how a common PPC ad is structured:

 Google recommends always having responsive search ads in your campaign.
 The advantage of them is that they are more flexible and allow combining different headlines and descriptions adapting your ad’s content to match users’ search terms.